icisner/nocturnal-streams/README.md

 ## Python packages

 Flask is used for the server side framework.
-To make a request to the OpenData API endpoint, it uses the requests package.
-The requests package should be exactly the version 2.3.0 .
+To connect to the OpenData API endpoint, it uses the requests package.
+The requests package version 2.3.0 is known to work, especially on Google App Engine environment.
+However, on a simple Flask app, other versions should work.

 ```